hybridgroup/gocv/README.md

 To ease the detection and repair of the resource leaks, GoCV provides a `Mat` profiler that records when each `Mat` is created and closed.
 Each time a `Mat` is allocated, the stack trace is added to the profile.
 When it is closed, the stack trace is removed.
 See the [runtime/pprof documentation](https://golang.org/pkg/runtime/pprof/#Profile).

+In order to include the MatProfile custom profiler, you MUST build or run your application or tests using the `-tags matprofile` build tag.
+For example:

+	go run -tags matprofile cmd/version/main.go

 You can get the profile's count at any time using:

 ```go